glycerine/spin_paxos/README.md

 (I generalized a little too much just there.
-Technically, the Proposer has to substitute the value with the _highest_ number of all accepted/committed values seen by Acceptors, but the subtle point worth emphasizing is that the first phase -- of the three phases involved in Paxos -- is mostly about _recovery_ ; the other part about promising to ignore lower values in the future is also critical for correctness,
+Technically, the Proposer has to substitute the value with the _highest_ number of all accepted/committed values seen by Acceptors, but the perhaps non-obvious point worth emphasizing is that the first phase -- of the three phases involved in Paxos -- is mostly about _recovery_ ; the other part about promising to ignore lower values in the future is also critical for correctness,